kukuyaki/git-playground/README.md

-# this is my git playground
+# This is my git playground
 Hi! my tomodachi~ welcome to my git playground.
 I don't know why you are here but whatever!
 > Always have fun and respect others.